Robert Lansdorp: Life and career

-Born in the Dutch East Indies (now Indonesia), Lansdorp settled in California.
+Born in the Dutch East Indies (now Indonesia), Lansdorp eventually settled in California in 1960 with his family.
+He attended Pepperdine University and played on the tennis team until 1964, but did not graduate from the school.
+In February 1969, he married Denise Middlebrook and they subsequently divorced in 1971 after an affair was revealed.

 He rose to international fame in 1979 when his student Tracy Austin became the youngest US Open Women's Singles champion in history at age 16.
-He later coached other pros including high-ranked Pete Sampras, Lindsay Davenport, Maria Sharapova, and Eugenie Bouchard.
+He later coached other pros including high-ranked Pete Sampras, Lindsay Davenport, Maria Sharapova, Eugenie Bouchard, and Julia Boserup.

 Lansdorp received the USTA Lifetime Achievement Award in 2005 and was honored as a Team USA Coaching Legend along with Nick Bollettieri, Jerry Baskin and Jack Sharpe at the inaugural 2013 Team USA Coaching Legend reception in Indian Wells, California.

+Lansdorp died on September 16, 2024 in West Carson, California, at the age of 85.

 Controversies

 In 2004, Lansdorp said: "I’ve never received anything from one player.
 Not even a $500 gift.
 They’re all multi-millionaires but I’ve never received one thing.
 And I’m telling you, if Maria doesn’t put a Mercedes convertible in my driveway, I’m going to shoot myself."

-In 2013 he publicly criticized the United States Tennis Association's Player Development program under General Manager Patrick McEnroe, saying the 2012 mandate requiring players under the age of ten compete on miniature courts with lightweight green-dot balls is "wrong for the very talented kids."
-Sharapova, Monica Seles and the Williams sisters, he noted, were very competitive with standard courts and equipment from age 7.
+In 2013, he publicly criticized the United States Tennis Association's Player Development program under General Manager Patrick McEnroe, saying the 2012 mandate requiring players under the age of ten to compete on miniature courts with lightweight green-dot balls is "wrong for the very talented kids."
+Sharapova, Monica Seles, and the Williams sisters, he noted, were very competitive with standard courts and equipment from age 7.